-Option 1: Redshift is a physical phenomenon, and part of the doppler effect, where items getting further away appear red.
-This is usually due to expansion, so this could be the easy way you can expand the size of your redshift clusters.
+Option 1: Redshift is a physical phenomenon, and part of the Doppler effect, where items getting further away appear red.
+This is usually due to expansion, so this could be the easy way you can expand the size of your Redshift clusters.

 This is a fully-managed graph database that supports Gremlin, SPARQL, and openCypher for queries.
 This is a serious competitor to Neo4j in this space, especially if you don’t want to run Neo4j (trust me, I’ve done it, you don’t), or don’t want to use Neo4j’s managed service “Aura”.

-Aura honestly isn’t bad, but the scaling of Neptune is much more in line with the rest of AWS (it basically works as RDS does) and means that any traffic to your database doesn’t have to leave AWS, then come back again.
+Aura honestly isn’t bad, but the scaling of Neptune is much more in line with the rest of AWS (it basically works as RDS does) and means that any traffic to your database doesn’t have to leave AWS, and then come back again.

 DocumentDB (with MongoDB compatibility)

 DocumentDB is a way of storing JSON documents (again, an obvious name when you think about it).
 This is useful because it saves a lot of conversion to/from JSON and whatever format the database is storing data in.